cfoust/cy/docs/src/replay-mode.md

 ### Copy mode

-To enter copy mode, all you need to do is invoke any action that would cause the cursor to move.
+To enter copy mode, all you need to do is invoke any action that would cause the cursor or the viewport to move.
+Like `tmux`'s copy mode, you can explore the state of the screen and copy text to be pasted elsewhere.
+Copy mode supports a wide range of cursor and viewport movements that should feel familiar to users of CLI-based text editors such as `vim`.

+#### Visual mode

+Visual mode is initiated when you press `v` (by default).
+It works almost exactly like `vim`'s visual mode does; after you have some selected some text, you can yank it into your buffer with `y` and paste it elsewhere with `ctrl+a` `P`.

 ## Recording terminal sessions to disk